 - 3. List the provisions of the land use code that allows the proposal. - A. Per the City of Spokane Zoning map, the subject parcel is in the RSF Zone. - B. According to Spokane Municipal Code Section 17c.110.030- Characteristics of Residential Zones, the RSF zone is a low-density single-family residential zone.
 It allows a minimum of four and a maximum of ten dwelling units per acre.
-The RSF zone is applied to areas that are designated residential 4-10 on the land use plan map of the Comprehensive plan. - C. Section 17c.110.115 states the following uses are allowed: single family residence (attached and detached) traditional housing, zero lot line, accessory dwelling unit and manufactured homes. - D. Section 17G.070.xxx allows for Planned Unit Developments. - 4.
-Please explain how the proposal is consistent with the comprehensive plan designation and goals, objectives and policies for the property. - LU 3 Efficient Land Use - We believe that the proposed PUD will continue to promote the efficient use of land by placing these lots adjacent to existing development and public services.
-This development as proposed will implement the following policies: - LU 3.1 Coordinated and efficient land use - This project is located along 55th Avenue and Freya Street, where existing services and facilities are in place and can be reasonably extended into the development.
+The RSF zone is applied to areas that are designated residential 4-10 on the land use plan map of the comprehensive plan. - C. Section 17c.110.115 states the following uses are allowed: single family residence (attached and detached) traditional housing, zero lot line, accessory dwelling unit and manufactured homes. - D. Section 17C.110.200 Development Standard Table 17C.110-3 will be met, including density, lot frontage and lot setbacks for all lots excepting the compact lots. - E. Section 17C.110.205 (F) land within a critical area may be subtracted from the calculation of density.
+The project area includes slopes greater than 30% - F. Section 17C.110.208 Lot Dimension standards will be met. - G. The remaining portions of Section 17C.110.200 to 17C.110.270 are or will be met as appropriate. - H. Chapter 17G.070 allows for Planned Unit Developments. - 4.
+Please explain how the proposal is consistent with the comprehensive plan designation and goals, objectives and policies for the property.

+LU 3 - Efficient Land Use

+- We believe that the proposed PUD will continue to promote the efficient use of land by placing these lots adjacent to existing development and public services.
+This development as proposed will implement the following policies: - LU 3.1 Coordinated and efficient land use - This project is located along Thorpe Road, where existing services and facilities are in place or can be reasonably extended into the development.